 Tell your appropriate administrator or School Dean about injuries that occur on the job or pain that you are feeling while performing your duties.
 You should report all accidents immediately or no later than 24 hours after the injury occurs.
 Your report should include an explanation of what happened on the job to cause the injury.
 It is important to report injuries as soon as possible in order to receive the best medical care possible.
 Timely reporting of minor injuries will prevent any problems if complications with the injury occur.
 If you feel that a problem has developed over a period of time because of job duties, you should discuss it with your appropriate administrator or School Dean as soon as you suspect a work connection.

 Your work-related injury can be examined and treated by Kaiser Occupational Health Center in Santa Rosa or Petaluma.
 Or, if you have a Pre-Designated Physician Form on file with Workers’ Compensation, you can visit the pre-designated physician of your choice.
-For you to receive the initial treatment for your injury, please contact Manager of Workers’ Compensation and ADA Accommodations to schedule the appointment.
+For you to receive the initial treatment for your injury, please contact the Workers’ Compensation, ADA, and Leave Specialist to schedule the appointment.
 After the initial visit, you can schedule your own follow-up appointments.

 After you receive treatment, the medical providers at Kaiser Occupational Health Center or your pre-designated physician will provide you with a work status report or doctor's certification.
 Please give this to your appropriate administrator or School Dean, discuss the contents and follow the prescribed course of treatment.
 Your appropriate administrator or School Dean will then send this document to Workers’ Compensation.
 If you are not reacting well to a prescribed drug or if you feel that the course of treatment is not working, please communicate this information to the medical providers as soon as possible.
 Your perceptions and observations are an important part of the information the physician needs for effective treatment.